kubeshop/tracetest-github-action/examples/tracetest-cli-and-agent-with-tracetest-io/README.md

-# Running Trace-based tests using Tracetest Agent and CLI with Tracetest.io
+# Running Trace-based Tests using Tracetest Agent and CLI with Tracetest.io

 To add Tracetest to your GitHub pipeline and use [Tracetest CLI](https://docs.tracetest.io/cli/cli-installation-reference) and [Tracetest Agent](https://docs.tracetest.io/concepts/agent) to run tests on [Tracetest](https://app.tracetest.io/), you need to add the following snippet in your workflow as a step: